Automobile Insurance Text Version

 I cannot afford my premiums.
 What can I do?

 California has a Low Cost Automobile Insurance Program for drivers who are income eligible.
-See pages 22–23.
+For more information, go to Home - California's Low Cost Insurance (mylowcostauto.com).
+Or call 1-866-602-8861.

-Liability coverage helps pay for injuries or damage to others when you are responsible.
+Liability coverage helps pay for injuries or damage that you cause to others .
 If you own and drive a vehicle, you must follow the financial responsibility laws in the state Vehicle Code.
 The most common way to do this is to buy auto liability coverage.

-Liability coverage does not pay for injuries to you or the people in your family.
-You can buy medical payments coverage for you and your family.
+Liability coverage does not pay for injuries to you or the people in your household .
+You can buy medical payments coverage for you and your household members .

-By law, the limits below are the minimum insurance limits for a standard auto policy.
-You must have this much coverage.
+*By law, the limits below are the minimum insurance limits for a standard auto policy.
+You must have at least this much coverage.

 Minimum Bodily Injury Liability Limits